 Right Side of the Tracks

 NoMa is also home to DC’s Union Station.
 The active transportation hub shuttles people to and from the city day and night, but even if you don’t have a train ticket, the station is worth a visit.
-The beautiful Beaux-Arts building underwent a restoration recently and the soaring entryway, ornate ceiling and imposing columns all make only-in-DC photo ops.
-Union Station is also home to some can’t-miss dining, like the sit-down Thunder Grill, an outpost of NYC favorite Shake Shack and the whimsical Sugar Factory.Check out our guides to all the best places to eat in DC's happening 'hoods.
+The beautiful Beaux-Arts building features a soaring entryway, ornate ceiling and imposing columns perfect for that only-in-DC photo op.
+Union Station is also home to some can’t-miss dining, like the sit-down Thunder Grill, an outpost of burger favorite Shake Shack and the delightfully delicious Magnolia Bakery (sampling the banana pudding is a must).